Updated July 14, 2023

 To start off with, let us take example 1:

-Thus, here in this article, we have discussed about the detailed meaning of owner’s equity and how it is computed to arrive at the final number.
-Also, with the help of examples, we found it how companies calculate this component and show the same in their balance sheet.
+Thus, here in this article, we have discussed the detailed meaning of owner’s equity and how it is computed to arrive at the final number.
+Also, with the help of examples, we found how companies calculate this component and show the same in their balance sheet.